-Tashrique Rahman, PharmD, MBA, is a current Post Graduate year-1 pharmacy resident at Hillcrest Medical Center in Tulsa, Oklahoma.
+Tashrique Rahman, PharmD, BCPS, MBA, is an Oncology pharmacist at SSM health Shawnee.
+He is a former Post Graduate year-1 pharmacy resident at Hillcrest Medical Center in Tulsa, Oklahoma.
 He completed his Doctorate of Pharmacy at Southwestern Oklahoma State University College of Pharmacy and his Master in Business Administration from The Everett Dobson School of Business and Technology at Southwestern Oklahoma State University in 2020.

 Dr. Rahman is very active in the pharmacy world and has published a review article titled “Treatment of Chronic Refractory Cough in Adults: Focus on Neuromodulators and Other Therapeutic Modalities” in the sage journals.
-Dr. Rahman has also received several awards including the Southwestern Oklahoma State University Recognition award, the Irby Family Practice Grant, and the Walgreens Diversity, and Inclusion Excellence Award for all of his endeavors.
+He has also published clinical pearls and numerous opinion pieces.
+Dr. Rahman has received several awards including the Southwestern Oklahoma State University Recognition award, the Irby Family Practice Grant, and the Walgreens Diversity, and Inclusion Excellence Award for all of his endeavors.

 Dr. Rahman is passionate about single-payer advocacy.
 He is one of the co-founders of Pharmacists for Single Payer, a board member, and the research coordinator.
 He lives in Tulsa with his partner, a veterinarian, and their six animals (3 dogs and 3 cats).
 Dr. Rahman describes the household as a “petting zoo” that he is never going to financially recover from.
 In his free time, he enjoys riding bikes, kayaking, running, playing his guitar, trying new restaurants, and spending time with family and friends.